k0f1/configuring-linux-web-server/README.md

 ### Prelimnary configuration of apache to display "Hello World!"
-* The first step in this process is to install `libapache2-mod-wsgi-py3`.
+* The first step in this process is to install.
-`sudo apt-get install libapache2-mod-wsgi-py3`,
+`sudo apt install libapache2-mod-wsgi-py3`,